 Samples were taken from a wheat crop grown by Wiltshire grower Martin Smart last year, and the test showed a very healthy crop, but predicted a protein shortfall.

 “The crop samples were dark green and appeared to be full of nitrogen, so we were very surprised when we did the test and it predicted that the protein level would come up well short,” says Dr Blake-Kalff.

 The crop yielded an impressive 15t/ha and with extra nitrogen applied made 12.5% protein, whereas a strip in the field not given the extra nitrogen produced only 11.8%

 Dr Blake-Kalff says testing is best conducted two weeks after the last nitrogen application, so testing can start in mid-May – after an April main dose – and can be conducted until mid-June.

-Growers should take five-to-10 whole wheat plants per field to be tested and will be charged £25 plus VAT per sample.
-Results are available in two-to-three days.
+Growers should take five-to-10 whole wheat plants per field to be tested and results are available in two-to-three days.